pjgeutjens/www-leanfield-io/content/post/on-staggered-learning-mindmaps-and-mnemonics.md

 The way I used tests before was as a guideline for whether or not I was ready to sit an exam.
 I'd cram and consume materials, and then only when I felt like I was almost ready would I start taking practice tests.
 The goal at that point was to check what I knew and to identify gaps that needed revision.

 This has changed.
 Today when I start a study session on a topic the first thing I do is look for some test questions to answer.
-It does not have to be a full practice exam or a set of 50 questions.
-No, I want about 5 specific questions on the topic I am about to study.
+It does not need to be a full practice exam or a set of 50 questions.
+I want about 5 specific questions on the topic I am about to study.

 ![image alt >](/images/testing.png)

 You might ask why.
 Well, I use the questions to trigger what you might call _conscious effort_ contemplating the materials.
 I may not have studied it yet, but trying to answer a question up front will force me to consider existing knowledge, tie in things I learned earlier and all together be more attentive of what is being asked.
-Instead of just coasting through some questions because I know the answer, I have to look at the ask more closely and try to piece together an answer.
+Instead of just coasting through some questions because I know the answer, I must look at the ask more closely and try to piece together an answer.

 I'll add that, if there are no ready-made questions available, I will try to come up with my own questions as soon as possible while studying.
 This not only gives me something to work with, but also ensures that I pick my own wording for the question so I don't fall into the trap we discussed earlier of mistaking recognition for knowledge.

 ## Staggered Learning

-See if this sounds familiar: I have made a high level list of the table of contents of two online prep courses for the AWS Solutions Architect exam.
+See if this sounds familiar: I made a high level list of the table of contents of two online prep courses for the AWS Solutions Architect exam.
 They look roughly like this:

 * IAM and S3
 * EC2